 - Coming in May seems to be an awesome time to come because it is low-season and the local kids are still in school and it’s no longer wet season.
 It was great not having to deal with hoards of tourists everywhere we went.

 - Stamps are ACTUALLY called “perango” and not “meterai”.
-In addition, I only have experience sending postcards back to Canada but it cost 10,000 IDR.
+International postcards cost 10,000 IDR.

 - Airport fees in Indonesia